cs396-web-dev/spring2022/pages/_lectures/lecture05.md

       notes: "We'll be processing this in class together and in lab"
 ---

-In today's class, we will be doing a bit more HTML & CSS review (which you will continue practicing in HW1).
-We will then transition to talking about Flask -- a Python "micro" web framework that enables you to create REST APIs, generate server-side templates, interact with databases and other services, and more!
+In today's class, we will review Lab 2, and discuss some additional server-side framework features.
+In particular:
+1. Creating REST APIs,
+2. Generating server-side templates, and
+3. Interacting with databases.